wey-gu/nebula-up/README.md

 > Note, thanks to the sponsorship of Microsoft, we have a demo site of Nebula-UP on Azure: you could visit the MinIO site here: http://nebula-demo.siwei.io:9001 .

+**Limitation**: BR in Nebula-UP is not fully-functional for now.
+Please expect restore failure in final phases.

 --------------------------------------------

 ~~Windows with PowerShell~~(Working In Progress):